ElhadiMeriem/RestaurantManagement_JavaFX/README.md

-Use Case Name  | User Register
+Reservations  | User Register
 ------------ | -------------
  <IMG SRC="/src/19.PNG" width=800>  | <IMG SRC="/src/0.PNG" width=800>
-Content in the first column |if the customer doesnt have a account he should register to the app by providing his personal information
+this interface is only for the cashier,he can see all the details of the reservation |if the customer doesnt have a account he should register to the app by providing his personal information

 </p>